 The Singtel Code of Conduct for employees governs how we conduct ourselves in a multicultural environment and treat fellow colleagues with respect and consideration at all times, respecting the basic tenets of human rights.
 These principles are applied in our interactions, internally and externally, with our people, community and marketplace.

-We are represented by over 90 nationalities in our global workforce of about 23,000 people.
+We are represented by about 90 nationalities in our global workforce of about 25,000 people.
 We recognise and leverage the richness of our varied backgrounds, ideas and perspectives.
 The management of Singtel and the Union of Telecoms Employees of Singapore (UTES) share a joint belief in the importance of good labour-management relations.
 We actively involve the Union in all matters concerning our people.
 The Collective Agreement represents the strong labour-management relations between Singtel and UTES based on mutual trust, consultation, collaboration and shared responsibility.
 The Employment Partnership Agreement (EPA), a feature of the Optus culture since 1994, is a collective agreement made directly between Optus and our people in Australia.

 Singtel is committed to providing a safe work environment and our people have a personal responsibility to support this commitment.
 We are guided by our Health, Safety and Environment (HSE) policy and have formed a dedicated Workplace Safety and Health (WSH) Committee to build our WSH capabilities.